 The Purchase Services page provides the recommended purchasing method and related guidance for:

-- Proofreading/Editing/Copywriting/Publishing/Indexing Services
+- Proofreading/Editing/Copywriting/Publishing/Indexing services

-- Graphic Design/Branding/Illustration Services
+- Graphic Design/Branding/Illustration services

-- Transcription/Translation Services
+- Transcription/Translation services

-- Video/Photography Services
+- Video/Photography services

-- Equipment Repair
+- Equipment repair

 - Temporary staffing services

-- Speaker or participant honorarium
+- Speaker (non-Honoraria)

-- Cloud services
+- Cloud computing

 - Website or application development

-- Shipping, freight, and import services
+- Shipping, freight, importing, and customs services

-- Advertising on social media network
+- Advertising on a social media network

 - Event venues and catering

-- Lab-coat laundering
+- Lab-coat rental or cleaning

 - Commissioned work